jezza711/ucas-portal/PROJECT_SUMMARY.md

 **Project Status**: ✅ Complete and Ready for Use

-**Built with**: Node.js, Express, SQLite, Resend, Helmet, Rate Limiting
+**Built with**: Node.js, Express, SQLite, SendGrid, Helmet, Rate Limiting

 **License**: MIT